dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/user_agent_device_data_enrichment.md

 ### 2. Create `fetch_average_price` function

 This particular function retrieves the average price of a device by utilizing SerpAPI and Google shopping listings.
-To filter the data, the function uses `dlt` state, and only fetches prices from SerpAPI for devices that have not been updated in the most recent run or for those that were loaded more than 180 days in the past.
+To filter the data, the function uses `dlt` state and only fetches prices from SerpAPI for devices that have not been updated in the most recent run or for those that were loaded more than 180 days in the past.

 The first step is to register on [SerpAPI](https://serpapi.com/) and obtain the API token key.

-1. In the `.dlt`folder, there's a file called `secrets.toml`.
+1. In the `.dlt` folder, there's a file called `secrets.toml`.
 It's where you store sensitive information securely, like access tokens.
 Keep this file safe.
 Here's its format for service account authentication:

    ```python
    [sources]